zar1k/AgileEngine/README.md

-# Тестовое задание.
+# Test task.
 Image Comparison Requirements

 Write a program in Java that compares any 2 images and shows the differences visually.
 Remember that Working Software is the main value, so something simple that works is generally better than a complex unfinished solution.